krzysdz/mps-proj-polynomial/docs/report.md

 This is the *"bare metal"*[^bare-metal] part requested by MSc.
 Eng.
 Walichiewicz.
 Only pins used for $a$, $b$ and $c$ inputs (Port E and PD0-7) are handled this way.
 It can be divided into two sections - [Initialisation](#pin-initialisation) and [Reading](#reading-pins).

-[^bare-metal]: "Bare metal" phrase is avoided throught this report in favour of more precise descritptions, as, especially in the world of embedded Rust, "bare metal" usually means no operating system.
+[^bare-metal]: "Bare metal" phrase is avoided throughout this report in favour of more precise descriptions, as, especially in the world of embedded Rust, "bare metal" usually means no operating system.

 ### Pin initialisation